Have you ever wondered where the name Easter came from?

 In my last post, I shared about God’s Biblical calendar and appointed times.
 The new year begins at the start of Spring on God’s calendar.

-This was the first Passover, the children of Israel will observe a second Passover in the wilderness, in the second year in the wilderness.
-But they will not observe it again until they enter the promise land of Israel, forty years after leaving Egypt.
+The first Passover, the children of Israel observed was in Egypt (Exodus 12), and the second Passover was in the wilderness, in the second year out of Egypt (Numbers 9).
+But they will not observe it again until they enter the promise land of Israel, forty years after leaving Egypt (Joshua 5).

 God doesn’t leave us to guess about how, when, and where He wants us to worship with Him.
 He gives us clear instructions.

 We celebrate a Passover Seder in our home each year.
 We also observe the week of unleavened Bread.
-During that week, we still celebrate our Savior’s Resurrection, we just call it First Fruits.
+During that week, we still celebrate our Savior’s Resurrection, we just call it First Fruits or Resurrection Sunday.

 Leave a Reply